High Blood Calcium

 As a mineral, calcium is important in the regulation and processes of many body functions.
 Calcium levels are primarily regulated by parathyroid hormone (PTH), calcitonin and vitamin D via the kidneys and the intestinal tract.

 Calcium is necessary to maintain your bones or skeletal system.
 Calcium also plays an important role in releasing hormones, muscle contraction, and nerve and brain function.
 However, high calcium levels can interfere with these processes.
-If the levels of calcium in your blood are elevated above normal, this is referred to as hypercalcemia.

 High Calcium Levels and Hyperparathyroidism

 The incidence of primary hyperparathyroidism is approximately one per 1,000 people.
-The prevalence of primary hyperparathyroidism has been estimated to be three in 1000 in the general population and as high as 21 in 1000 in postmenopausal women.
+The prevalence of primary hyperparathyroidism has been estimated to be 3 in 1000 in the general population and as high as 21 in 1000 in postmenopausal women.

 Learn more about your parathyroid surgery treatment options.